Feminine beauty ideal: Evolutionary perspectives

 Ideas of feminine beauty may have originated from features that correlate with fertility and health.
 These features include a figure where there is more fat distribution in the hip and thigh area, and vary between different cultures.
 In both Western and Eastern cultures, having a larger waist to hip ratio (WHR) is considered attractive.
 While it has been shown consistently that men find women with larger WHR more attractive, this body feature does not actually show any indication of health or fertility.
 It is more agreeably hypothesized that attraction to WHR is an adaptive cue of parity or current pregnancy, rather than a cue of fertility.
 The heterosexual evolutionary perspective suggests that men, over time and across cultures, prefer youthful features (smooth skin, white eyes, full lips, good muscle tone, leg length, lumbar curvature, facial symmetry, long/full hair, feminine voice) as indications of fertility or healthy genes.
 These physical cues pair with behavior cues of youth (high energy, short stride, animated facial expressions) to ancestrally assess a woman's "reproductive value."
-These theories can help us understand why certain beauty/body trends fluctuate or remain stagnant, but it is important to remember that "unsound theoretical foundations will lead to imprecise predictions which cannot properly be tested, thus ultimately resulting in the premature rejection of an evolutionary explanation to human mate preferences."
+These theories can help us understand why certain beauty or body trends fluctuate or remain stagnant, but some scholars argue that "unsound theoretical foundations will lead to imprecise predictions which cannot properly be tested, thus ultimately resulting in the premature rejection of an evolutionary explanation to human mate preferences."

+Philosophical viewpoints

+In "The Perfect Bikini Body: Can We All Really Have It?
+Loving Gaze as an Antioppressive Beauty Ideal," philosopher Sara Protasi explores the sexist and oppressive norms of certain media that harm women, focusing on two different interpretations of beauty- the No Standards View, and the Multiple Standards View.
+The No Standard View consists of the idea that every person is impartially beautiful, and the Multiple Standards View promotes expanding the idea of beauty standards.
+The issue with the No Standards View is that if every person were to be seen as impartially beautiful, paradoxically, no one would be beautiful.
+On the other hand, the issue with The Multiple Standards View is that it thus lacks ethical and inclusive elements.
+In the process of encouraging and desiring an ideal image for women to reach, other women who do not fit into the mold of certain beauty ideals are not classified as beautiful.
+Protasi states that beauty cannot be solely aesthetic- it has to include ethical components to be effective in promoting discussions not based on physical appearance.
+Protasi's proposition, The Loving View, argues inclusive and aspirational elements that the previously two mentioned views lack.
+In her ideal of beauty, the most beautiful and attractive individuals are the most lovable individuals, excluding what they appear as physically.
+Accordingly, individuals who are not deemed as lovable do not withhold beautiful elements.
+With Protasi's more ethical proposition of how individuals should perceive beauty and aesthetics, the feminine beauty standards women face can be discussed in the realm of ethics, inclusivity, and anti-oppressiveness, and not based purely on physical attributes.